cilliapwndev/WazuHive/README.md

 # 🐝 WazuHive – Wazuh Agent Installer

-> A semi-automated, interactive installer for setting up and securing a **Wazuh agent** on Linux, Windows, And Mac systems with advanced detection capabilities.
+> A semi-automated, interactive installer for setting up and securing a **Wazuh agent** on Linux systems with advanced detection capabilities.

 ## 🔒 Features

-WazuHive helps automate the deployment of the **Wazuh agent** with enhanced security monitoring features:
+WazuHive helps automate the deployment of the **Wazuh agent** with hardened configurations and active threat detection rules:

 | Feature | Description |
 |--------|-------------|